sven-cremer/skinsim-dev/README.md

 # Example programs

+- *skin_model_generator*
-- *skin_model_generator*: generates Gazebo models based on the configurtions inside generator/config/model_params.yaml
+    - generates Gazebo models based on the configurtions inside generator/config/model_params.yaml
+- *generate_experiment_specification*
-- *generate_experiment_specification*: generates files used by experimenter
+    - generates files used by experimenter
+- *auto_experimenter*
-- *auto_experimenter*: runs auto experimenter (currently no data is saved)
+    - runs auto experimenter (currently no data is saved)

 # Versioning
 Semantic versioning 2.0.0 is used in SkinSim.
 See : http://semver.org/